 - 1. Students are expected to read all assignments, to be present for all classes, and to participate in class discussion.
 Each student shall present readings assigned by the instructor. - 2.
-Each student shall read two (2) journal articles which address one of the topic areas described in the Course Content section above and shall prepare a 3-5 page review of each article.
-The papers shall be submitted to the instructor in accordance with the style of the Publication Manual of the American Psychological Association (6th edition). - 3.
-The class shall be examined on key terms and concepts of the course. - 4.
 The class will be divided into groups according to common academic interests.
-Each group shall prepare a presentation and shall write an accompanying paper on one of the topic areas described in the Course Content section above.
-The presentation shall be for a period not more than 40 minutes, at least 10 minutes of which should be reserved for questions.
+Each group shall prepare a presentation and shall write an accompanying paper on some aspect of ethics in sport.
+The presentation shall be for a period not more than 35 minutes, at least 10 minutes of which should be reserved for questions.
 Further, the presentation shall include a summary handout for classmates and shall include conventional transparencies or Microsoft Powerpoint.
 The paper shall be 8-12 pages in length and shall include 10 references, a majority of which should be from scholarly journals.
 Finally, the paper shall be prepared in accordance with the style of the Publication Manual of the American Psychological Association (6th edition).